 1. Automatic update.
 There are two options for automatic updates

 (a) Automatic update from ClamAV web site via HTTP download.
-This requires that Sentry has internet access on port 80 to www.clamav.net.
+This requires that Sentry has internet access on port 80 to database.clamav.net.

 (b) HTTP Update via download from local web server.
 This is commonly used in environments where the Sentry instances don't have direct access to the internet.
 You would need a process that collects the files from the ClamAV site and stores them on an HTTP server that Sentry has access to.

-This entails downloading the files and manually uploading them to the appliance.
+2. Manual update.
+This process includes downloading the files and manually uploading them to the appliance.

 Note that Forum Systems does not manage these download locations and while unlikely, they could change at any time.